Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-\begin{proof} The proof is very similar to the first part of Theorem~\ref{TheExtended}, so we will be very brief.
-The mixed factorial moments of $\mathbf{X}_n$ are obtained by differentiation and extraction of coefficients:
+\begin{proof}We proceed similarly to the proof of the first part of Theorem~\ref{TheExtended}.
+First, the mixed factorial moments of $\mathbf{X}_n$, which are obtained by differentiation and extraction of coefficients:

-The differentiation with respect to $u_{\ell}$ only affects the factor $G_{\ell}\big(u_{\ell}H_{\ell}(z)\big)$, leading to a singular expansions covered in Section~\ref{sec:prelimsingular}.
+The differentiation with respect to $u_{\ell}$ only affects the factor $G_{\ell}\big(u_{\ell}H_{\ell}(z)\big)$, leading to a singular expansion covered in Section~\ref{sec:prelimsingular}.
 Extraction of coefficients then gives an asymptotic expansion of the factorial moments.
-Converting all the factorial moments into moments using~\eqref{COMPSCHEMEconversion} gives the desired asymptotics.
+Converting all the factorial moments into moments using~\eqref{COMPSCHEMEconversion} gives the desired asymptotics and moments in~\eqref{eq:momDir}.

-For the identification, we simply note that the Dirichlet distribution from~\eqref{WDir}, together with the definition of the moment-tilted Mittag-Leffler random variables occurring in~\eqref{MLRV}, leads to the stated moment sequence; see Example~\ref{ex:Dirichlet}. \end{proof}